knausb/kernighan_ritchie_1988/README.md

 kernighan_ritchie_1988
 ======================

 Code from Kernighan and Ritchie's 'The C Programming Language' second edition.
-This is to help me learn C.
 ----------------------

+The goal of this code is to help me learn C and to archive a set of examples for future reference.

+## Compilation

 Code can be compiled with: